Baltimore Ravens Football History

 02/09: NFL approved franchise move.

-03/29: Baltimore's NFL franchise officially named Ravens after a Baltimore Sun telephone poll received record number of calls supporting the name Ravens.
+03/29: Baltimore's NFL franchise was officially named Ravens after a Baltimore Sun telephone poll received record number of calls supporting the name Ravens.

 06/14: Ravens sold over 50,000 season tickets in 14 days.

 12/22: The Ravens concluded their inaugural season with a 4-12 record following a 24-21 loss to the Houston Oilers.
 The Ravens were 4-4 at home, but 0-8 on the road.
-The team sold out all 10 home games, including the 2 preseason games.
+The team sold out all 10 home games, including the two preseason games.
 Baltimore held a second-half lead in 10 of its 11 final games, but won only 2.
 QB Vinny Testaverde was voted to the Pro Bowl after throwing for 4,177 yards and 33 TDs.
-WRs Michael Jackson and Derrick Alexander both eclipsed the 1,000-yard receiving mark and combined for 23 TD receptions.
+WRs Michael Jackson and Derrick Alexander both eclipsed the 1,000-yard receiving mark and combined for 23 TDs.

 12/21: Baltimore dropped a 16-14 game at Cincinnati to finish the season 6-9-1.
 T Jonathan Ogden is named consensus All-Pro and is voted as a starter to the Pro Bowl.
-LB Ray Lewis led the NFL in tackles with 210, was voted 1st alternate to the Pro Bowl, and then was selected as a "needs" player by coach Bill Cowher.
+LB Ray Lewis led the NFL in tackles with 210, was voted first alternate to the Pro Bowl, and then selected as a "needs" player by coach Bill Cowher.

 09/05: The new NFL Stadium at Camden Yards (later named PSINet Stadium) was the backdrop for an opening gala that included fireworks, a Stevie Wonder/Baltimore Symphony Orchestra concert and a spectacular laser show.